mwhelan/mwhelan.github.io/Snow/_posts/2015-01-04-testing-mvc-using-aspnet-mvc-view-models-with-selenium-webdriver.md

 ## Read Whole View Model From Web Page
 As with writing view model data to the page, we can extend this concept to read the whole view model from the page.
-Again, Seleno has a more fully featured [PageReader](https://github.com/TestStack/TestStack.Seleno/blob/master/src/TestStack.Seleno/PageObjects/Actions/PageReader.cs) class.
-Here is a cut down version to illustrate the principle:
+Again, Seleno has a more fully featured [PageReader](https://github.com/TestStack/TestStack.Seleno/blob/master/src/TestStack.Seleno/PageObjects/Actions/PageReader.cs) class, but here is a cut down version to illustrate the principle:

     public TModel ReadModel()
     {